-- Develop recommendations for targeted public health action for COVID-19 recovery; - Publish a position statement calling for the development of a Canada Public Health Act; and - Advocate in collaboration with relevant stakeholders to support the principles of a Canada Public Health Act.
+- Develop recommendations for targeted action for public health systems renewal; - Publish a policy brief calling for public health systems renewal including the development of a Canada Public Health Act; and - Advocate in collaboration with relevant stakeholders for government action to strengthen public health systems and the creation of a Canada Public Health Act.

-- One or more targeted public health responses to assist COVID-19 recovery have been developed and shared with relevant stakeholders; and - A proposed rationale, framework and funding envelope for a Canada Public Health Act have been developed and principles endorsed by relevant stakeholders.
+- One or more targeted recommendations to strengthen public health systems in Canada have been developed and shared with relevant stakeholders; and - A proposed rationale and framework for the strengthening of public health systems has been developed and principles endorsed by relevant stakeholders.